Engee documentation

 Details

-The drain resistance of a transistor, that is, the series resistance associated with the drain pin.
+The drain resistance of the transistor, that is, the series resistance associated with the drain contact.
 The value must be greater than or equal to 0.

 Default value